LukaHarambasic/harambasic.de/content/projects/yaml2cv.md

         title: GitHub
         url: https://github.com/LukaHarambasic/YAML2CV
 category: Development
-topics:
+tags:
     - Nuxt.js
     - Vue.js
     - CV
     - PDF
     - Open Source
-background: '#E2EBF0'
-color: dark
 ---

-# Why bother with Word or a graphics program when you can program?
+## Why bother with Word or a graphics program when you can program?

 I created my first CV as usual with Word and quickly felt limited by the WYSIWYG editor.
 I wanted to have everything exactly under my control and not make any compromises.
 The next logical step for me was Sketch.
 And although I was able to work pixel perfect, I also reached the limits here.
 Due to the editing of text, all elements often had to be realigned, which didn't feel optimal.
 Editing the text itself was no fun either.